 “The land is the connection and the balance of these goals is what brings social justice to our communities,” said Mathes.

-Athens Land Trust recently partnered to develop a 120-unit mixed-income apartment complex for individuals and families needing quality, affordable rental housing and will hold its yearly Harvest Moon fundraising dinner this Saturday, October 19.
-There are also two buyer education classes left this month and the Athens Heritage & Urban Agriculture Festival takes place November 2.
-Find out more information about these events or even to volunteer your services at their web site.
+Athens Land Trust recently partnered to develop a 120-unit mixed-income apartment complex for individuals and families needing quality, affordable rental housing, and will hold its yearly Harvest Moon fundraising dinner this Saturday, Oct.
+19. There are also two buyer education classes left this month, and the Athens Heritage & Urban Agriculture Festival takes place Nov.
+2. Find out more information about these events or even how to volunteer your services at their website.

 See available homes here.